Kluvens/COMP2041/README.md

 - -c  map all bytes not occurring in sourceChars (complement)
 - -s  squeezze adjacent repeated characters out (only copy the first)
 - -d  delete all characters in sourceChars (not destChars)

+## Shell
+Shells are command interpreters
+- they allow interactive users to execute the commands
+- typically a command causes another program to be run.

+Shells may have a graphical interface
+- e.g. Windows or Mac desktop
+- much easier for naive users
+- much less powerful

+command-line shells are programmable, powerful tools for expert users

+**bash** is the most popular used shell for unix-like systems

+other significant unix-like shells include: dash, zsh, busybox

+shells can also be run with commands in a file.

+Shells are programming languages.